Producing high quality racehorses for over 50 years

 Head Man Dermot Fagan has a longer association with Rahinston than most marriages!
 It is now nearer 40 years than 30, his experience makes him invaluable.
 He was recently shortlisted at the Godolphin Irish Stud & Stable Staff awards.

-Anna McSparron keeps the office running smoothly while also extending her job specification somewhat to helping in the daily duties of the yard, from riding out the race horses, to handling the breeding stock and anything else that maybe afoot!
+Anna McSparron keeps the office running smoothly while also extending her job specification somewhat to helping in the daily duties of the yard, from riding out the race horses, travelling them to race days and also mares for cover, to handling the breeding stock and anything else that maybe afoot!